mdvanes/homeremote/README.md

 * bunyan logging in grunt-express
 * bunyan logging on RPi (requires npm on RPi)
 * should have rotating logs (bunyan offers support for it)
-* combine modules in Babel or sourcemaps on Babel->Uglify
-* Use webpack-dev server with middleware